Bus¶

 - property nominal_voltage: Q_[float] | None

-The phase-phase nominal voltage of the bus of the bus (V) if it is set.
+The phase-to-phase nominal voltage of the bus (V) if it is set.

 - propagate_limits(force: bool = False) None